EH Impact-Melt Breccia

 The Van SchmusWood (1967) scheme for petrographic type was modified for enstatite chondrites, establishing both a textural type reflecting peak metamorphic temperature (37), and a mineralogical type pertaining to the cooling history (αδ) (Zhang and Sears, 1996; Quirico et al., 2011).
 Under this classification scheme, Abee has high-temperature thermometers consistent with a classification of EH4γ.

 Euhedral enstatite grains crystallized from the silicate melt and kamacite-rich rims formed around the clasts and relict EH material.
 The high-temperature silica polymorphs cristobalite and tridymite were formed from the chondrule melt and preserved through rapid cooling/quenching.
 Presolar SiC is present in Abee at a concentration of 6 ppb (Huss, 1990).
-The mineral keilite [(Fe,Mg)S] crystallized from the melt phase of niningerite and troilite (Rubin, 2008).
+The mineral keilite (Fe2+,Mg)S crystallized from the melt phase of niningerite and troilite (Rubin, 2008).
 Large kamacite nodules crystallized from C-rich metalsulfide melt regions along with the precipitation of graphite laths, while F was incorporated into fluor-richterite grains.
 A dark, fine-grained, oldhamite-rich, plagioclase-rich component (~0.2 vol%) was also an igneous product of the partial melt.
 As envisioned by Rubin and Scott (1997), repeated impacts shattered the homogeneous igneous lithology and produced partial melting of metal and silicate.
 Thereafter, a second major melting event occurred, probably from impact, producing an enstatite melt that flooded and absorbed the smallest clasts and relict chondrules.
 Intermixing of the larger silicate clasts and relict chondrules with the metalsulfide component occurred, followed by rapid quenching and annealing.

 Although E chondrites and aubrites do share a common O-isotopic signature, certain chemical and mineralogical differences exist which had previously cast doubt on their formation on a common parent body.
 Some of these differences include a higher abundance of Ti and forsterite in aubritic sulfides than in E chondrites.
 A scenario reconciling these differences has been presented in light of an experiment in which an E chondrite was systematically melted in a very reducing, oxygen-depleted environment.